BookTube: Types of videos

 There are several different types of videos that BookTubers film.
-Some are reviews, with or without spoilers, which detail what Booktubers liked or disliked about specific books.
-Booktubers often review Advanced Reader Copies (ARCs) that are provided by book publishers who may wish to advertise using word of mouth.
-BookTubers also make haul videos where they discuss their purchases from a trip to the bookstore or give an overview of the books that they've bought within a period of time.
-Conversely, unhaul videos are videos where BookTubers talk about any books that they are removing from their collection.
+Some are reviews, with or without spoilers, which detail what BookTubers have liked or disliked about specific books.
+BookTubers often review Advanced Reader Copies (ARCs) that are provided by book publishers who may wish to advertise using word of mouth.
+BookTubers also make "haul" videos where they discuss their purchases from a trip to the bookstore or give an overview of the books that they've bought within a period of time.
+Conversely, "unhaul" videos are videos where BookTubers talk about any books that they are removing from their collection.

 Other common types of videos include: